dgaydukov/how-to-become-lead-architect/README.md

 # How to become a Senior Javascript Developer

-This project is an accumulation of thoughts about becoming senior in js development.
+This project is an accumulation of thoughts about becoming Senior Developer.
+Having 10+ years of coding experience, i look back and see, that if i had a guide like this, i would have been succeded much more.
+So i want to share my knowledge with you and set you on path to become a senior developer.
-I also want to create a kind of guide with tasks and code examples, to show all interesting solutions to problems i encountered
+I also want to create a kind of guide with tasks and code examples, to show all interesting solutions to problems i have encountered.

 ## Getting Started

 You don't need to clone this project, because it's just a one big tutorial, so you can read it online

-## Deployment

-Add additional notes about how to deploy this on a live system

-## Interesting code examples
-* [JsBrainFuck](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/examples/brainfuck.js) - Look out at funny task

 ## Senior Developer

-Please read [SeniorDeveloper](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/SeniorDeveloper.md) for info, who can be considered as Senior Developer
+Please read [SeniorDeveloper](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/SeniorDeveloper.md) for my thoughts about, who can be considered as Senior Developer.

-## Senior FrontEnd Architect

-Please read [SeniorFrontendArchitect](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/SeniorFrontendArchitect.md) for info, who can be considered as FrontEnd Architect

 ## Links

-Look out at [Links](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/links.md) fot interesting internet articles you should read
+Look out at [Links](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/links.md) fot interesting internet articles you should read.

 ## Regex

-Look out at [Regex](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/regex/README.md) fot interesting internet articles you should read
+Look out at [Regex](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/regex/README.md) fot interesting internet articles you should read.

 ## Algorithms

+Look out at [Algorithms](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/algorithm/README.md) fot interesting internet articles you should read.

+## Algorithms

-Look out at [Algorithms](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/algorithm/README.md) fot interesting internet articles you should read
+Look out at [Algorithms](https://github.com/dgaydukov/how-to-become-a-senior-js-developer/blob/master/algorithm/README.md) fot interesting internet articles you should read.

 ## Authors